-- (a) Once admitted to a school, the student will have the right to complete the French Immersion/Extended French Program in the schools through the designated pathway for that school. - (b) If a student changes residence, he or she may be moving out of the catchment area of the French Immersion or Extended school designated for their address.
+- (a) Once admitted to a school, the student will have the right to complete the French Immersion/Extended French Program in the schools through the designated pathway for that school. - (b) If a student changes residence, they may be moving out of the catchment area of the French Immersion or Extended school designated for their address.
 Where a change in address results in movement out of the designated catchment area, students must apply under Optional Attendance to continue in their current school.
-These admissions through Optional Attendance are automatically accepted; no transportation will be provided, consistent with the Optional Attendance Policy.
+These admissions through Optional Attendance are automatically accepted; no transportation will be provided, consistent with the Optional Attendance Policy (P013), Optional Attendance Procedure (PR545), Admission Eligibility Requirements Procedure (PR518) and Admission to Specialized Schools and Programs Procedure (PR612).